 Leverage an employee network

 Last but not least – the abroad company is always a new player, without access to the local networks and without the knowledge of the local ecosystem.
 But the employee is just the opposite.
-Every employee has a network of colleagues from school, university, or any other organization he or she worked with.
+Every employee has a network of colleagues from:

-Also, the more experienced the employee, the bigger the network.
+Furthermore, the more experienced the employee, the bigger the network.
 Considering that, leveraging the employee network is the easiest way for the company to boost the international hiring efforts.

 We have them hired – what now?
+Global team management

 The most intuitive examples of the tech stack include: